abuhanifornob/Docs-of-JS-Libraries-Framework/React/README.md

   //...................
 Module 42.............................
   // Main 4 Concept ------1.Component 2.Templete 3.State 4.
 Routing.
   //....
 We get Componet Identyfy 4 Way..
-    //1.Similar in Loop Differnce in data
+    //1.Similar in Look Differnce in data
     // 2.Container Component
     // 3.
 No Pattren But breakdown for working purpose
     // 4.Stated Alone Component